laurens-in/workshop-browser2021-code/text.md

 Now lets think about the browser.
 The browser is an environment which executes code, namely HTML, CSS and JavaScript.
-In the end this is what we will use to generate music.
+In the end this is what we will use to generate music, so lets look at the medium - message relationships.

+![medium-message](images/medium-message.svg)

 Media and message aren't exactly opposites or mutually exclusive: A medium can always become a message in another context.
 Think about this example: A score can be a medium in which music is the message.
 Music then again can be a medium through which we can express emotions or abstract ideas.

-In our current situation I'm interested in the following relationship between medium and message:

-![medium-message](images/medium-message.svg)

----> code offers generatability of music.
+{: .caption}

-Not because the browser is not interesting or important, but because code is the foundation through which we compose music in the browser.
+Important to me is especially the relationship between code and music.
+Not because the browser isn't an interesting environment, but because code is the foundation through which we compose music within that environment.
 The browser has a great importance in our life.
 Its the portal through which we access the internet, so much so that for a lot of people its synonymous with the internet.
 But many of the layers that the browser adds to our composition process are of political or social nature, not so much compositional.
 Sure the browser allows us to make systems that are distributed over a network - and this is of course very interesting - but these connected nodes (or whatever you want to call them) are still defined through code.
 But in addition to that, the browser is also the reason why we have to use JavaScript, which again has huge implications on the way we write code and I will talk about that a bit later.

 ## Part 2 - Benjamin